 Adding some plants around your pool area can provide privacy and shade, as well as make the space that much more attractive and inviting.
 However, not all plants are able to withstand a chlorine or saltwater environment, and some plants also don’t like the harsh micro-climate that the winds, bright sunlight and increased humidity can create.

-This guide will give you some ideas on how to choose the best plants for your pool, letting you know some of the most chlorine tolerant plants for pool landscape to buy, helping you to save money and time and have the best possible plants for your pool environment.
+This guide will give you some ideas on how to choose the best plants for your pool, letting you know some of the most chlorine tolerant plants, along with what to look out for.
+This will help you save money and time and make sure you have the best plants for around your pool.

 Select Litter Free Plants

 Try to avoid plants that shed twigs and leaves all year round, so you don’t spend hours sweeping up your pool area before using it.
 Silky oaks, Illawarra flame trees and jacarandas shed leaves and flowers through the summer, making it a challenge to use your pool.
 Some plants that won’t drop too many leaves include flax, cordylines and palm trees.